 Statistical methods

 Baseline characteristics were analysed using descriptive statistics.
-The SBT and ÖMPSQ-short risk group agreement was analysed using Cohen-s Kappa test, where < 0.20 werewas considered poor agreement, 0.21–0.40 fair agreement, 0.41–0.60 moderate agreement, 0.61– 0.80 good agreement and values over 0.80 very good agreement254.
+The SBT and ÖMPSQ-short risk group agreement was analysed using Cohen-s Kappa test, where < 0.20 was considered poor agreement, 0.21–0.40 fair agreement, 0.41–0.60 moderate agreement, 0.61– 0.80 good agreement and values over 0.80 very good agreement25.
 Sankey figures were used to visualize the distribution of participants in each of the risk groups with respect to both of these screening instruments.

 Class variables were formed for each psychiatric, psychological, lifestyle and social factors using clinically relevant cut offs.
 The Chi-square test was used to statistically analyse the association between class variables with the ӦMPSQ-short and SBT risk groups.
 Strength of association was analysed using odds ratios (ORs) and their 95% confidence intervals (95% CIs).
 Gender differences were tested using the Mann-Whitney U test.
 For the ÖMPSQ-short individual questions, the non-parametric Mann-Whitney U test was used because of a skewed distribution of responses.
 The level of statistical significance was set at p = 0.05.
 The analyses were stratified by gender and carried out using SPSS version 25.